Learn how to send broadcast messages and suggested messages to communicate with your guests throughout your event!

 - "Registration for XX starts tonight at 6.
 You can bypass the check-in line by having Handbid set up on your phone and a credit card on file before you arrive!
 Register here: [link to event]."

-- "ON your way to the event?
+- "On your way to the event?
 Parking is available in lot XX next to the venue.
-Be sure to have Handbid installed and that phone all charged up!"
+Be sure to have the Handbid app installed and your phone charged!"

 2. Near the end of Event Registration (after most guests have arrived)

 You still may have a few people arriving, but most of your guests are here.
-They are mingling, at the bar, or doing both.
+They are mingling, at the bar, or looking at items.
 Either way, you need to get them engaged in your auction and remind them that there are items to bid on!
-Also, you can let them know when the silent is supposed to close.
-Do NOT give them an exact time.
+Also, you can let them know when the silent auction is supposed to close.
+It's best to NOT give them an exact time.
 Instead, say "the silent auction will close around 9 pm".
 This will protect you from those bidders who complain that the auction closed at 9:01 pm (yes, those people exist).

 - "Welcome to the XX event!
 Hopefully, you are all set up on Handbid and already bidding on our great auction items!
 If you have questions on how to get set up, please find a volunteer in the bidding area who will help you.
 Silent Auction will close around XX."